-One of the things I did in Miami in 2022 challenged my fears a little as I embarked on an airy helicopter tour over Fort Lauderdale and up toward Miami Beach!
+One of the things I did in Miami challenged my fears a little as I embarked on an airy helicopter tour over Fort Lauderdale and up toward Miami Beach!

 Flying with pilot Tracy, who had everything under control, we took off in the smallest helicopter I have ever seen!

 You will take off from Fort Lauderdale, and during the tour, you will get “the grand tour” of the areas you are passing, and your pilot will tell you about everything through the headset.

 On the way, you can make (mental) notes of the places you want to visit as soon as you are back on solid ground!

 I really loved it, and I am pretty sure you will, too.
 (And if you go with your significant other, you can even do a romantic sunset champagne flight!).

 I have been fascinated by the Everglades since I was a little girl, seeing in movies how you can practically fly through the seagrass on the hovercrafts, super fast across what looks like land, searching for alligators!